Saravanan-Jodavula/ARS/README.md

 # ARS
 Remote server and front-end for Agility Response System.

-Remote server which stimulus-response time data from Para-Athletes training sessions and performs aggregations and analytics.
+Remote server which recieves stimulus-response time data from Para-Athletes training sessions and performs aggregations and analytics.